UnbendableStraw/homepod-restore/README.md

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING_**

 You perform all of this at your own risk with no promises, guarantees, warranty, whatever.
 Mistakes made with software can be restored with software, but mistakes made with hardware will need repair.
-Approach with care
+Approach with care.

 ##
 Video Guide: https://www.youtube.com/watch?v=VCm-ac8EmaE